finaldie/auto-news/README.md

 ## Why need it?
 In the world of this information explosion, we live with noise every day, it becomes even worse after the generative AI was born.
 Time is a precious resource for each of us, How to use our time more efficiently?
 It becomes more challenging than ever.
 Think about how much time we spent on pulling/searching/filtering content from different sources, how many times we put the article/paper or long video as a side tab, but never got a chance to look at, and how much effort to organize the information we have read.
 We need a better way to get rid of the noises, focus on reading the information efficiently based on our interests, and stay on track with the goals we defined.

-See this [Blog post](https://finaldie.com/blog/auto-news-an-automated-news-aggregator-with-llm/) and this [YouTube video](https://www.youtube.com/watch?v=hKFIyfAF4Z4) for more details.
+See this [Blog post](https://finaldie.com/blog/auto-news-an-automated-news-aggregator-with-llm/) and these videos [Introduction](https://www.youtube.com/watch?v=hKFIyfAF4Z4), [Data flows](https://www.youtube.com/watch?v=WAGlnRht8LE) for more details.

 https://github.com/finaldie/auto-news/assets/1088543/4387f688-61d3-4270-b5a6-105aa8ee0ea9